 Late June, July, and August are the peak months to hike this trail.
 This allows for the best overnight temperatures and peak wildflowers!
 Even in the summertime, high elevation areas can experience winter weather conditions such as heavy hail and snow, as well as sub-freezing temperatures.
 You must beprepared for all weather conditions on this hike.
 During the sunny afternoon, we were over-heating in our long sleeves and pants, but the cold morning temperatures made it difficult to want to leave your sleeping bag.

 We packed our Patagonia Macro Puff jackets, as well as a beanie and a light pair of gloves.
 This helped a lot in the morning.
-Once the sun came up, we transitioned into a 360 degree sun protection hat with sunglasses.
+Once the sun came up, we transitioned into a hiking hat with 360 degree sun protection and sunglasses.

 A common question regarding the Four Pass Loop is “how hard is it actually?”
 And the answer is that it’s very hard.
 The hike is physically and mentally demanding and pushes even the most in shape hikers to their limits.
 The most challenging barriers are extreme elevation gain/loss, sun exposure, severe weather (heat, cold, storms, snow, etc.), and high altitude.
 Do not take these factors lightly.
 If you do not live at altitude, you should acclimate before beginning your hike.
 You need to be in peak physical shape to complete the whole loop and it is not for the faint of heart.